Kaustubh-404/Test-pitch/README.md

 "Let me paint you a picture of what's broken in crypto payments today.

-**First—Broken Credit Access.** 63% of crypto holders want to spend their assets without selling them.
+**First—Broken Credit Access.** 63% of crypto holders want to access credit without liquidating their assets.
 But there's no real solution.
-If you hold Bitcoin or USDC and need to buy something, you're forced to liquidate—missing out on future gains.
+If you hold Bitcoin or USDC and need to buy something, you're forced to sell—missing out on future gains.

 **Second—No Credit Growth.** Existing crypto cards like Nexo or BitPay either lock your collateral without earning yield, or force you to liquidate assets entirely.
 You lose growth potential just to spend.